Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlSyncMember.md

 SyncState                   : Good
 ```

-This command creates a sync member for a SQL Azure database.
+This command creates a sync member for an Azure SQL database.

 ### Example 2: Create a sync member for an on-premises SQL Server database
 ```